williamdemeo/Math160-Fall2015/README.md

 staggering rates.

-The edition that is stocked in the university bookstore is the official textbook for this course.
-Unfortunately, it is very expensive.
+The edition that is stocked in the university bookstore is the official textbook for this course and, unfortunately, it is very expensive.
 However, students are free to use older editions of the book that may be found at online retailers like Amazon.
 For example,
 [the 9th edition](http://www.amazon.com/gp/product/1133607713/)